king-coder989/envirotrack/README.md

 3. Data appears on the public map

 ## Tech Stack
-- Frontend: React Native (Expo)
+- Frontend: React with TypeScript
 - Backend: Supabase
-- Mapping: Mapbox GL JS
+- Mapping: Leaflet

   ## 🔥 Our Ambition
 **This MVP is just the beginning** - we're building the foundation for: